garth/commandpost/readme.md

-Background
+Motivation
 ----------

-Command Post was built to be used on-site by individuals or organisations where using one of the many available online services is prohibited for any reason.
+Whilst there are many great online SAS backlog tools, Command Post was built to be used within your own network by organisations where using one of the many available online services is prohibited for any reason.

 Overview
 --------